wobbienl/wp-mollie-forms/readme.txt

 == Changelog ==

+= 2.5.6 - 09/06/2022 =
+* Added check for minimum amount for open amount price options when reCaptcha is enabled

 = 2.5.5 - 09/06/2022 =
 * Fix required fields check when reCaptcha is enabled
 * Use wp_remote_request instead of file_get_contents for reCaptcha